oyewoas/oyewoas/README.md

 # 👋 Hi, I'm Ayooluwa Oyewo

 🚀 **Software Engineer** with 8+ years of experience designing and building scalable, user-focused applications.
-I specialize in React, TypeScript, and Node.js, with expertise in developing Web3 platforms, SaaS solutions, and robust front-end frameworks.
+I specialize in React, TypeScript, and Node.js, with expertise in developing SaaS solutions, robust front-end frameworks, currently exploring development of AI and Web3 enabled platforms.

 ## 🛠️ Tech Stack